Podmantastic/ssdev_cs1_tld/README.md

 ---

 ## Implementation Plan

+A PoC is recommended, to be implemented as a single-person 1 week spike with no cloud usage.
+Get client feedback ASAP.

+Once the concept is agreed upon:

 1. **Phase 1: Data Ingestion and Storage**
    - Set up Azure Blob Storage and Azure Data Factory.